 Students are selected based on the verification tracking group designated on their Institutional Student Information Record (ISIR).
-Refer to the Application and Verification Guide in the Student Financial Aid Handbook for the items to be verified for each tracking group and the acceptable documentation for the applicable school year.
+Refer to the following page for the items to be verified for each tracking group and the acceptable documentation for the applicable school year.

 Students must complete and submit the required verification forms and include any documentation requested and/or required.
-Once submitted, the Financial Aid Office will process for review and ensure completeness within a timely manner.
+The Financial Aid Office will process for review and ensure completeness within a timely manner of all submitted documentation.
 The Financial Aid Office may request additional information at any point during the academic year if deemed necessary.